pmahon628/freindFinder/README.md

   FriendFinder
     - .gitignore
     - app

       - data

-        - friends.js
+        - friends.js - hold array of objects - name, photo(maybe), scores.

       - public

-        - home.html
+        - home.html - not needed?

-        - survey.html
+        - survey.html - survery data

       - routing
-        - apiRoutes.js
-        - htmlRoutes.js
+        - apiRoutes.js -A GET route with the url /api/friends.
+This will be used to display a JSON of all possible friends.
+A POST routes /api/friends.
+This will be used to handle incoming survey results.
+This route will also be used to handle the compatibility logic.

+        - htmlRoutes.js -  GET Route to /survey which should display the survey page A default, catch-all route that leads to home.html which displays the home page.
     - node_modules

     - package.json

-    - server.js
+    - server.js  - express and path npm packages